 Interest rate swap derivatives.
 Fair values of our interest rate swap derivatives are determined utilizing valuation models that are widely accepted in the market to value these OTC derivative contracts.
 The specific terms of the contracts, as well as market observable inputs, such as interest rates and credit risk assumptions, are factored into the models.
 As all significant inputs are market observable, all interest rate swaps are classified within Level 2.
-Changes in the fair values of contracts not designated as hedging instruments for accounting purposes are recognized in our Consolidated Statements of Operations as a component of interest expense.
-See Note 13, Derivative Financial Instruments and Hedging Activities, for additional information about interest rates swaps designated as fair value and cash flow hedges.
+Changes in the fair values of contracts not designated as hedging instruments for accounting purposes are recognized in our Consolidated Statements of

+Operations as a component of interest expense.
+As of August 31, 2020, all interest rate swaps were unwound.
+See Note 15, Derivative Financial Instruments and Hedging Activities, for additional information about interest rates swaps designated as fair value and cash flow hedges.